-After the service has been successfully restarted, the installed certificate is shown in the browser.
+After the service has been successfully restarted, the installed certificate will be used by your Management Center.

-10.5.2 Use Case 2 - CSR Signing with an OpenSSL Based CA
+9.5.2 Use Case 2 - CSR Signing with an OpenSSL Based CA

 Warning: In order to avoid security warnings1 on some browsers, the CA signing process needs to ensure to copy all Subject Alternative Name (SAN) from the CSR to the signed Certificate.